UMass-Embodied-AGI/MindJourney/README.md

 ## Introduction

 MindJourney is a test-time scaling framework that leverages the 3D imagination capability of World Models to strengthen spatial reasoning in Vision-Language Models (VLMs).
-We evaluate on the SAT dataset and provide both a baseline pipeline and a Stable Virtual Camera (SVC) based spatial beam search pipeline.
+We evaluate on the SAT dataset and provide a baseline pipeline, a Stable Virtual Camera (SVC) based spatial beam search pipeline, and a Search World Model (SWM) based spatial beam search pipeline.

 ![](assets/teaser.png)